haxtheweb/edtechjoker/draft-outline.md

 # Week 11/12/13: Project 3: HAXTheWeb
 ## Tues Building
+- Performance tricks / concepts:
+  - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
+- Rest of class time will be to implement the improvements and discussions that spawn off of ways of achieving the task at hand
 - Concepts to cover:
   - `.map` / looping over data to visualize an external resource / repeat a list of items rapidly
   - MutationObservers (change in DOM structure below an item)